GodisE/Project-1-game/README.md

 ## MV USER-STORIES
--start the game
-    //initialize function to call other
-    //created objects that start the game initialize()
-    //is used to start the app in a web server
+-As a user i want to start the game

 1. in js:

         let gameName

+   //initialize function to call other
+   //created objects that start the game

         initialize()

+    //is used to start the app in a web server

     //place new game inside the initialize function to
     //update the DOM with our set classes, functions, etc
     //instanitate the class by using the keyword new